puppetlabs/puppet/docs/rspec_tutorial.md

     ['foo', 'bar', 'baz']
   end

-  it "should be an array" do
+  it "is an array" do
     my_helper.should be_a_kind_of Array
   end

-  it "should have three elements" do
+  it "has three elements" do
     my_helper.should have(3).items
   end
 end